M0ller/Git-Guide/Git&Github.md

 [Return to Top](#git-and-github-summary)
 ## Merge;

-If there is changes in the master branch you want to make a pull request to your local computer so you master branch stays updated with the code that is on github.
+If there is changes in the master branch you want to make a pull request to your local computer, so you master branch stays updated with the code that is on GitHub.
 Example use “git pull”.

 Once you have the latest version of your master branch on your computer you might want to merge those changes into the branch that you are working on.
-For example you are working on a branch called “myOtherBranch”.
+For example, you are working on a branch called “myOtherBranch”.
 You want to make sure you are in that branch first by either checking “git branch” or move to it with “git checkout myOtherBranch”.

-You might want to inspect the differences between the two branches with “git diff master” once you done that you may want to merge the changes to your “myOtherBranch”.
+You might want to inspect the differences between the two branches with “git diff master” once you're done that you may want to merge the changes to your “myOtherBranch”.

 Do the merge with master using.
 ```